 Every healthcare facility that serves women, children, and older adults needs to screen for potential domestic violence.
 This screening need not be lengthy.
 The screening can be part of the intake interview or included as part of the written history.
 Patients should have the opportunity to respond to the questions in a confidential setting outside the presence of the patient’s family, caregiver, or the person who brings the patient to the appointment.

 Healthcare professionals should be alert for signs and symptoms that may be related to domestic violence:

 The Danger Assessment Instrument is an excellent tool and has been used for over 25 years by health professionals, law enforcement, and advocates.
 The tool consists of 20 questions that the client may respond to with yes/no answers.
 The various questions are weighted for risk factors associated with intimate partner homicide.
 Some of the risk factors include past death threats, partner’s employment status, and partner’s access to a gun.
 The tool is available online for certified professionals to download after they have completed a brief online training and post-test.
 (See “Resources” at the end of this course.)

 Following an established procedure for examination will ensure that no critical information is overlooked:

-Women who show signs of physical abuse should also be screened for STDs, including chlamydia, human papilloma virus, gonorrhea, and syphilis.
-One study found that approximately 64% of rural women with an STD are involved in an abusive physical and sexual relationship (Clifford, 2003).
+Women who show signs of physical abuse should also be screened for sexually transmitted infections (STIs), including chlamydia, human papilloma virus, gonorrhea, trichomoniasis, bacterial vaginitis, and syphilis.
+One study found that approximately 64% of rural women with an STI are involved in an abusive physical and sexual relationship (Clifford, 2003).